matt-deboer/prometheus-used-metrics/README.md

 Motivation
 ---

-The main drive for this tool is to allow creation of a whitelist of metrics to keep for a given Prometheus installation.
-Often, Prometheus is sraping and storing so much more information than is actually needed--this allows a way to programmatically generate a whitelist that can be used to limit Prometheus' retained metrics to the bare minimum needed to support current usage.
+Often, Prometheus is sraping and storing so much more information than is actually needed--this tool allows you to programmatically generate a whitelist that can be used to limit Prometheus' retained metrics to the bare minimum needed to support your current usage.

 Usage
 ---